volodymyrhudyma/blog/content/blog/2020-05-16-async-await-in-javascript.md

 title: Async/await in JavaScript
 tag:
   - JavaScript
+metaDescription: Async/await  keywords act as a syntactic sugar built on top of Promises, making asynchronous code look and feel like synchronous, therefore easier to produce and maintain.
 teaser: These keywords act as a syntactic sugar built on top of Promises, making asynchronous code look and feel like synchronous, therefore easier to produce and maintain.
 Async function - it is a function, declared using...